vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 - Integrating multiple Concentrator vaults into CLever can result in additional risk exposure, compounding risk from LP tokens with the yield-generating sources.
 - The platform fees, debt ceiling, collateral ratio, repayment fees, and vlCVX delegation can be changed based on the team's discretion (6-of-9 multisig).
 This level of team control is not atypical for an early stage DeFi application, however the current centralization should be noted.
+- CLever's strategy vaults have undergone thorough auditing, and the Concentrator protocol utilized in clevUSD vaults has also undergone auditing.
+These ensure reasonable precautionary efforts against smart contract exploitation.

 # Risk Team Recommendation